Point Pedro Fort in Jaffna

 A 1693 map of Portuguese fort at Point Pedro from the Dutch National Archives

-Point Pedro lies 30 km North-East of Jaffna and has been used as a natural anchorage for ships from the ancient past.
-It is said to be the best natural harbour in the Jaffna peninsula.
-The name Point Pedro is a corruption of the Portuguese name “Punta das Pedras” meaning “Rocky Point” an identity descriptive of the of the natural features of the cape.
-As generally believed, Point Pedro is not the most northern edge of Sri Lanka.
-The small triangular fort has been built on the corals jutting out to the sea at Point Pedro around 1665 during the second Anglo-Dutch war by the Dutch VOC company.
-It had only one bastion facing the land.
-The sea side was only a wall with no bastions or cannons.
-The fort was 80 meters long on the sea side and other two walls were 42 meters long while meeting at the bastion in the middle.
+Point Pedro lies 30 km northeast of Jaffna and has been used as a natural anchorage for ships from the ancient past.
+It is said to be the best natural harbor in the Jaffna peninsula.
+The name Point Pedro is a corruption of the Portuguese name “Punta das Pedras,” meaning “Rocky Point,” an identity descriptive of the natural features of the cape.

-On the 5th of September, 1760 a Danish Missionary, Christian Frederick Schwarz of the S.P.C.K. visited Point Pedro for the purpose of seeing the tree under which the celebrated Baldaeus preached and in 1906, a stone was set up beneath the tree commemorating this event:
+On the 5th of September, 1760, a Danish missionary, Christian Frederick Schwarz of the S.P.C.K., visited Point Pedro for the purpose of seeing the tree under which the celebrated Baldaeus preached, and in 1906, a stone was set up beneath the tree commemorating this event:

 Baldaeus’ Tree